This spicy chocolate latte from Savory Simple will warm you up when it’s chilly outside!

 - ground cayenne pepper to taste (start with a pinch)

-- 1 cup unsweetened almond milk (or milk of your choice)
+- 1 cup soy milk (or milk of your choice)

 - optional: additional cocoa powder and cayenne pepper for garnish